-Heating and filtration can be effective methods of sterilization.
+Heating and filtration can be effective methods of sterilization and preventing contamination.
 However, in many cases the heat can damage the materials that need to be sterilized.
 This is where the uses of chemicals and solvents can come in handy.

 Chemicals and solvents sterilize by denaturing proteins through procedures that require water.
 In order to be effective, they must be diluted by 60-90% in water.

-Hydrogen peroxide, nitrogen dioxide, glutaraldehyde and formaldehyde solutions are some of the most common chemical sterilizers.
+Hydrogen peroxide, nitrogen dioxide and formaldehyde solutions are some of the most common chemical sterilizers.
 While these solvents are excellent at killing microbial cells, they have no effect on spores.

 Radiation use can make excellent techniques for lab sterilization.
 Ultraviolet light, x-rays and gamma rays are the kinds of electromagnetic radiation that swiftly pulverize DNA.

 In air, UV has limited penetration capabilities.
 Basically, what this means is that the sterilization will only occur in a relatively small area directly within the lamp.
 However, it’s one of the more safe methods of sterilization.
 It’s often used in small areas such as laminar flow hoods.